Tennessee energy bill and utility bill assistance.

 Johnson City Power Board offers customers the Heisse Johnson Hand Up Program.
 This is another private and individual donation program is which funds are collected from customers and are then distributed by the Salvation Army as well as the Good Samaritan Ministries who need financial assistance for paying their energy bills.
 Call Good Samaritan Ministries at 423-928-0288.

 Knoxville Utilities Board - Project Help is an emergency heating bill assistance program that helps people buy heating oil, electricity, natural gas, kerosene, oil, and wood for people who need temporary financial help for paying their energy and heating bills.
 The program was created to support the low income, elderly or disabled people who live on fixed incomes, struggling single parents, and families who have lost their incomes through unemployment, a reduction in hours or illness.
 The Knoxville Community Action Committee runs the Project Help program.
 Call 865-524-2911.
-Click here for additional details on this and other utility bill assistance programs.
+Click here for additional details on this Knoxville utility financial aid program and other form or utility bill assistance.

 Low income government assistance - Cash grants from the federal government can help pay utility bills, including cooling and heating.
 Additional funding is offered to update, repair and weatherize a home.
 All programs are free to income qualified Tennessee families.
 More on Tennessee LIHEAP and weatherization.